|Hometown:||Silver Lake, Kan.|

 A prep standout at Silver Lake High School, Kruger lettered all four years in football, basketball and baseball.
 As a senior, he averaged 23 points per game in leading his team to the state basketball tournament, passed for 2,079 yards and 23 touchdowns in nine football games and led the baseball team to the state tournament as a pitcher/infielder.
 In 2006, Kruger was honored by being inducted into the Topeka and Shawnee County Sports Hall of Fame as part of its inaugural class.

 Born on Aug.
 19, 1952, Kruger graduated from Kansas State in 1975 with a degree in business and earned his master's degree in physical education from Pittsburg State in 1977.
 He and his wife, Barbara, have two children: daughter Angie, who is a medical school graduate from the University of Florida and who practiced obstetrics and gynecology, and son Kevin, who graduated from Arizona State University and played at UNLV for his senior season, starting at point guard for his father's 2006-07 squad.
-Kevin was named an assistant coach for the Sooners this past summer.
-Angie was married to Mike Ciklin in the fall of 2008.
-The couple had their first child, a daughter named Avery, in August 2012 and they live in Coral Gables, Fla.
+He is now an assistant coach for OU.

 Kruger has been involved in a host of charities, especially the Coaches vs. Cancer program that is sponsored by the National Association of Basketball Coaches.
 He was instrumental in starting the Coaches vs. Cancer's Las Vegas Classic, which has raised more than $2 million over the last seven years to benefit research, education and treatment programs for the American Cancer Society.
 In 2012, he received the national Coaches vs. Cancer Champion Award for his work with the organization.